 Where it is possible and appropriate, parents should be advised when it is known that a child needs to have a medical or dental examination and/or treatment, including immunisation.

-If the parents disagree and the matter is contentious, child protection workers must discuss this with their team leader.
+If the parents disagree and the matter is contentious, you must discuss this with your team leader.
 The best interests of the child should be the determining factor.

 If a child needs a dental check and/or treatment (and it cannot be provided through the School Dental Service for school age children), they can be seen at a public dental clinic.

-Dental Health Services will prioritise referrals for children in care and apply the 100% subsidy rate.
-Child protection workers can call Dental Health Services on (09) 9313 0555 for information on the closest public dental clinic or view the Dental Health website (click here or in related resources) under the Adult Dental Service heading and choose clinic locations.
+1. Call Dental Health Services on (09) 9313 0555 for information on the closest public dental clinic or view the Dental Health website under the Adult Dental Service heading and choose clinic locations.

-The following forms (in related resources) must be completed and provided at the appointment:
+2. Complete the following forms and provide at the appointment:

 Immunisation is a simple, safe and effective way of protecting children against harmful diseases that can cause serious health problems in the community.